leonstel/leonstel.github.io/blogs/scrape_the_web1.md

             # Use the simple Regex not the complex one (described above why)
             result = re.search(r"(\w+), (\w+)(.*)", player)

-            # If no correctly formatted name found skip this iteration
+            # If no correctly formatted name has been found skip this iteration
             if not result or (not result[2] or not result[1]): continue